spatie/laravel-sql-commenter/README.md

 This package can add comments to queries perform by Laravel.
 These comments will use the [sqlformatter](https://google.github.io/sqlcommenter/) format, which is understood by various tools and services, such as [PlanetScale's Query Insights](https://docs.planetscale.com/concepts/query-insights).

 Here's how a query looks by default:

 ```mysql
 select * from users
 ```

-Using this package, comments like this one will be added.
+Using this package, comments that like this one will be added.

 ```mysql
 select * from "users"/*controller='UsersController',action='index'*/;